mdeniz/marcus_bikes/README.md

     # The product related to this cart item
     t.belongs_to :product, null: false, foreign_key: true

-    # The amount of units of the same exact product (and customization)
+    # The number of units of the same exact product (and customization)
     t.integer :quantity, default: 1

     # The calculated price for the product (base + attributes + parts)